-Ciara Torres-Spelliscy is a Brennan Center Fellow and an Associate Professor of Law at Stetson University College of Law.
+Ciara Torres-Spelliscy is a Brennan Center Fellow and a Professor of Law at Stetson University College of Law.
 She is the author of the book, Corporate Citizen?
 An Argument for the Separation of Corporation and State (Carolina Academic Press 2016) and of Safeguarding Markets from Pernicious Pay to Play: A Model Explaining Why the SEC Regulates Money in Politics.
 Prior to joining Stetson’s faculty, she was Counsel in the Democracy Program of the Brennan Center for Justice at NYU School of Law.
 She was an associate at Arnold & Porter LLP and a staffer for Senator Richard Durbin.
 Professor Torres-Spelliscy has testified before Congress, and has helped draft legislation and Supreme Court briefs.
 As well as publishing in the Montana Law Review, University of San Francisco Law Review and the NYU Journal of Legislation and Public Policy, and chapters in books, she has been published in the New York Times, New York Law Journal, Boston Review, Business Week, Forbes, The Atlantic, USA Today, The Hill, Huffington Post, Judicature, Salon, and CNN.com.
 In 2013, Professor Torres-Spelliscy was named as a member of the Lawyers of Color's "50 Under 50" list of minority law professors making an impact in legal education.
 She is also a former member of the Board of Directors of the National Institute on Money in State Politics.